-Commissioner Quesada: I would like, at a minimum, for at least one person from the Citizen's Panel to be working with him, because the members of the Citizen's Panel went through the interviews, had those conversations, were designated by all of us, know all the feedback that we've had; they've been monitoring this process at -- maybe Mr. Park hasn't been as involved in.
-I know the names may have come up in their conversations.
+Commissioner Quesada: I would like, at a minimum, for at least one person from the Citizen's Panel to be working with him, because the members of the Citizen's Panel went through the interviews, had those conversations, were designated by all of us, know all the feedback that we've had; they've been monitoring this process at in their conversations.
 That I reviewed the minutes; I recall they were discussing many different names.
-So I would like that to be included in it as well, someone maybe that you would liais [sic] with, whether it was the chair of that committee --
+So I would like that to be included in it as well, someone maybe that you would liais [sic] with, whether it was the chair of that committee -- find out all the information that we can and follow up on their leads.
+Vince, you're in charge of your own business.
+I don't really quite know what you do, Frank